The Credit Union Difference

 #3 - Convenience

 As part of a worldwide network, credit unions share many services and branches.
-This allows credit union members to manage their accounts and perform most face-to-face transactions at over 5,000 shared branches all across the United States.
+This allows credit union members to manage their accounts and perform most face-to-face transactions at over 5,000 shared branches all across the United States (314 in Colorado alone!).
 The credit union co-op also provides members with over 30,000 FREE ATMs across the United States and that's more than Chase, Wells Fargo, US Bank, Key Bank or 1stBank!

 #4 - Insurance of funds